 Risks of implant-based reconstruction include infection, bleeding, pain, capsular contracture, implant device failure, implant exposure or visibility.
 Other implant-related risks will be discussed during the consultation.

-Cost of Breast Reconstruction
+Cost of Breast Reconstruction in houston

 Breast reconstruction and breast symmetry procedures are covered under health insurance plans.
 Our office staff will help you understand your insurance benefits.